starodumovski/PMLDL_Assignment_2/task_description/README.md

 | Solution building | 40 |  Implementation description, references, final report structure |
 | Final score, evaluation  | 20 | Evaluation function, final score, quality of results |

-If **PMLDL Course Team** will have any questions about your assignment or your work fails to show your results you will be called solution defence procedure.
+If **PMLDL Course Team** will have any questions about your assignment or your work fails to show your results you will be called solution defense procedure.